TIT8/BLE-sensor_PDM-microphone/README.md

 1)  The best alternative I've achieved with success is hosted on [Github](https://github.com/TIT8/shelly_button_esp32_arduino/tree/master/speech_recognition), thanks to [Edge Impulse](https://edgeimpulse.com/) for rapid prototyping.
 However, upon reviewing [their documentation](https://docs.edgeimpulse.com/docs/tutorials/advanced-inferencing/continuous-audio-sampling) and the generated code, I realize I can learn more (and perhaps borrow :zany_face:) about offline voice recognition.
 This is a completely different approach, offering more privacy and faster responses, but achieving reliability requires a significant amount of time to train the model for inference, and the results are slightly inferior to "Wit.Ai + Python."

 2) An intermediate solution could be to maintain the speech recognition on external hardware instead of the nRF52840, utilizing an offline speech recognition engine such as [PocketSphinx](https://pocketsphinx.readthedocs.io/en/latest/) (tested and not working, I'm still a beginner) or [Vosk](https://github.com/alphacep/vosk-api) (although it's a bit tricky to get started with, this [demo](https://github.com/anuran-roy/vosk-demo) can be helpful, **though it hasn't proven entirely reliable in my tests**).
-But I think that transcriptor as good as Wit.Ai are difficult to find for this application.
+But I think that transcriptor as good as Wit.Ai are difficult to find for this application, at least for the italian language.

 So, life is full of trade-offs.
 We're lucky to have more than one solution :lying_face:.